How to Create Free Museum Audio Guides! AI Voice Guidance for Small Exhibits

 - With registration: 5,000 characters

-Hiring a professional to record an audio guide is very expensive, but with Ondoku, there is no need for such worries.
+Requesting a professional to record an audio guide can be very expensive, but with "Ondoku," there is no need for such concern.

-Even museums that had given up on introducing audio guides due to cost can now introduce them!
+Even museums that had given up on introducing audio guides due to cost can now implement them!

 Why not try creating an audio guide for free with "Ondoku"?